Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 What are UTM Tags

-One of the fundamental ways you need to start tracking all your Inbound Marketing activity (all the campaigns that you’re doing on other places on the internet that will give traffic back to your website) is by using UTM tags.
+One of the fundamental ways you need to start tracking all your Inbound Marketing activity (all the campaigns you’re doing on other places on the internet that will give traffic back to your website) is by using UTM tags.

-You can add extra details at the end of a link you share (query parameters), which will then be included in your Acquisition Reports.
+You can add extra details at the end of a link you share (query parameters), which will be included in your Acquisition Reports.

-UTM stands for “Urchin Tracking Module” (the company that invented them and got bought by Google, turning them into Google Analytics), and they are the things you can see after a URL in your browser.
+UTM stands for “Urchin Tracking Module” (the company that invented them and got bought by Google, turning them into Google Analytics 4), and they are the things you can see after a URL in your browser.
 These extra details are always at the end of a URL you’re sharing and include things like “utm_campaign,” “utm_source,” “utm_medium,” “utm_term,” “utm_content” and “utm_id.”

 Campaign Name

 The “utm_campaign” is one of the three main dimensions that comprise a UTM tag (the others being utm_source and utm_medium).
 This helps you to identify a specific product promotion or strategic campaign.
-For example utm_campaign=spring_sale
+For example, utm_campaign=spring_sale

 Source